 About halfway to the Auto Zone while crossing a bridge on the Cane River AAA answered.
 The phone showed I’d been on hold for about half hour.
 Also, while it wasn’t hot by our standards, lower 80s, the humidity was melting me.
 Sticky, throbbing headache, sleepy, tired, hungry; my attitude was poor.
 While I know I could have been far worse to that hapless lady from AAA I also know I could have been better.
 She told it would be at least two hours before a tow truck could get there.
 Since I could drive home in less time if the problem was the battery and I got a new one I almost told her to cancel but I didn’t.

 Within sight of the Auto Zone a red, four wheel drive GMC crew cab pulled up next to me.
 A man jumped out of the passenger seat, got in the back and the driver said I looked like I needed a ride.
 Even though it was broad daylight and neither of the men looked any crazier than anyone else – mid-thirties, clean cut, not covered in tattoos – I was once again feeling a bit vulnerable.
-My little cowboy pistol was in a traveling safe cabled to my car back at the restaurant.
+This time I had brought my little cowboy pistol but it was in a traveling safe cabled to my car back at the restaurant.

 I’m not going to say I was scared, even if I was I’m not going to say it.
 But I’m 2,000 miles from home in a place surrounded by swamps and tall trees that prevent one from seeing the horizon which in itself is disorienting.
 I wasn’t hitch hiking, I don’t know these guys and they’re offering me a ride.
 What, out of the kindness of their hearts?
 How did they know I needed a ride?
 There were some red flags raised.